allanhanan/duvc-ctl/docs/c++/sections/03_utility-functions-helpers.md

 **Callback behavior:**

-- Pass `nullptr` to disable custom logging (reverts to default handler)
+- Pass `std::nullopt` to disable custom logging (reverts to default handler)
 - Callback invoked with mutex held (implementation is thread-safe)
 - If callback throws an exception, the system catches it and logs an error using the default handler
 - Callback should be fast; slow operations may block library threads